ADAM GRIMM | NEURO COACH

 Neuroplasticity Rebuild

-Weeks six to sixteen.
 With the system stable, we train.
-Polyvagal-informed practice, attention regulation, the underlying wiring that lets recovery hold.
-Optional neurofeedback layer for clients who want it.
+Polyvagal informed practice, attention regulation, the underlying wiring that lets recovery hold.
+The home neurofeedback program begins here for Intensive + Neuro clients, once stabilization allows.

 PHASE 03